By Kimberly Alford Rice

 Were you born to be a marketing rock star?
 When you were in law school, were you thinking, “I can’t wait to market myself as a lawyer?”

 Chances are you answered no to both of those questions.
-I guess we could say that marketing is still one of the dirty little secrets to some lawyers when they realize that the best passage to career fulfillment, independence and financial security is to develop their own clients.
+Guess we could say that marketing is still one of the dirty little secrets for some lawyers when they realize that the best passage to career fulfillment, independence and financial security is to develop their own clients.

 Learning to promote your practice early on will help you make a lasting impression, develop long-lasting relationships and build a solid book of business.
 Craft your marketing style to ensure you get noticed and stay top of mind for clients, prospects and fellow attorneys.

 Begin with a solid strategic marketing plan, take massive amounts of action over a prolonged period of time and always remember: